Iran–Israel relations: Supreme Leader Ayatollah Ali Khamenei

 In December 2000, Ayatollah Ali Khamenei called Israel a "cancerous tumour" that should be removed from the region.
 In 2005, he emphasized that "Palestine belongs to Palestinians, and the fate of Palestine should also be determined by the Palestinian people".
-In 2005 Khamenei clarified Iran's position after an international furor erupted over a remark attributed to President Ahmadinejad according to which Israel should be "wiped off the map" by saying that "the Islamic Republic has never threatened and will never threaten any country."
+In 2005 Khamenei clarified Iran's position after an international furor erupted over a remark attributed to President Ahmadinejad according to which Israel should be "wiped off the map" by saying that "the Islamic Republic has never threatened and will never threaten any country".

-On 15 August 2012, during a meeting with veterans of the Iran–Iraq War, Khamenei said that he was confident that "the fake Zionist (regime) will disappear from the landscape of geography."
-In addition, on 19 August, Khamenei reiterated comments made by President Mahmoud Ahmadinejad, which members of the international community, including the United States, France, European Union foreign policy chief Catherine Ashton, and United Nations Secretary General Ban Ki-moon condemned, during which he called Israel a "cancerous tumour in the heart of the Islamic world" and said that its existence is responsible for many problems facing the Muslim world.
+On 15 August 2012, during a meeting with veterans of the Iran–Iraq War, Khamenei said that he was confident that "the superfluous and fake Zionist (regime) will disappear from the landscape".
+On 19 August, he reiterated comments made by President Mahmoud Ahmadinejad, which members of the international community, including the United States, France, European Union foreign policy chief Catherine Ashton, and United Nations Secretary General Ban Ki-moon condemned, during which he called Israel a "cancerous tumour in the heart of the Islamic world" and said that its existence is responsible for many problems facing the Muslim world.

-Rafsanjani presidency (1989–1997)
+On 9 September 2015, Khamenei said in his speech during the discussion about the JCPOA: "I'd say to Israel that they will not see the end of these 25 years".
+These words were expressed in response to the Zionist regime, which said that had no more concern about Iran for the next 25 years after the JCPOA agreement.

 Khatami presidency (1997–2005)

 Under reformist Iranian President Mohammad Khatami, elected in 1997, some believed Iran–Israel relations would improve.
-Khatami called Israel an "illegal state" and a "parasite," but also said in 1999 Jews would be "safe in Iran" and all religious minorities would be protected.
+Khatami called Israel an "illegal state" and a "parasite", but also said in 1999 Jews would be "safe in Iran" and all religious minorities would be protected.
 A report indicates that Iran tried in 2003 to initiate a rapprochement with Israel by recognizing its existence in a proposal to the United States.
 The report claims that Iran's peace proposal with Israel was not accepted by the United States.
 In January 2004, Khatami spoke to an Israeli reporter who asked him on what grounds Iran would recognize Israel.
 This was believed to be the first time he had spoken publicly with an Israeli.
 At the funeral of Pope John Paul II in April 2005, Khatami was seated close to the Iranian-born Israeli President Moshe Katsav, who is from the same province, the Yazd Province, as Khatami.
 Katsav said that he shook Khatami's hand and the two had a brief conversation about Iran.
-However, Khatami denied this.
+Khatami denied this.